-How do you get rid of age spots?
+How do I get rid of age spots?
 If you’re over 40 – you’re probably asking yourself this question too.

-If you’re starting to see these coffee colored, irregular shaped spots showing up on your hands, arms and face - then it’s time to start doing something about them now.
+If you’re starting to see these coffee colored, irregular shaped spots showing up on your face, hands, arms and legs - then you probably have significant skin damage.

-Removing these spots can be difficult.....……….while there are many treatments and methods to help get rid of age spots and discoloration......these annoying brown colored patches are very stubborn and very hard to remove.
+While there are many treatments and methods to help get rid of age spots and discoloration.
+These annoying brown colored patches are very stubborn and very hard to remove.

 By the time you see them, they have been developing for years and years and the damage is done.
 Think of them as tattoos – almost permanent and difficult to get rid of.